getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/CsharpShellCodeLoader/README.md

   - Command: csc /t:exe /out:C:\path\Loader.exe C:\path\CsharpShellCodeLoader.cs
 - The file 'CsharpShellCodeLoader.cs' is voluntary not obfuscated.
 Class/function/variable names should be changed and all comments must be deleted or modified before compiling this file.
 - Your shellcode must be in C# format and then encrypted using XOR cipher.
 Obviously, the XOR key must be replaced in the file with the one you used.
-- Once compiled, if you want to compress and obfuscate the shellcodeloader executable you can use packers like "Confuser-Ex" but it is not mandatory to bypass most AV solutions.
+- Once compiled, if you want to compress and obfuscate the shellcodeloader executable you can use packers like "ConfuserEx" but it is not mandatory to bypass most AV solutions.